Publishing Ethics and Best Practices

 Authors are those researchers who participated in the conception/design and supervision of the project from which the submitted article resulted, the researchers who participated in the collection and/or interpretation and/or validation of data and in the writing of the manuscript, as well as those who contributed in manuscript editing and revision.
 Artificial intelligence tools do not meet these criteria, so they are not considered authors.

 The order of authors in the manuscript is a decision of the research group and must be defined before the manuscript is submitted for publication.
 Any changes in this initial authorship order or inclusion/exclusion of authors after the initial submission of a manuscript should be justified in written and the document must be signed by all authors, including those being added or excluded.
+Failure to comply with this requirement will result in rejection of the manuscript.

 USE OF ARTIFICIAL INTELLIGENCE TOOLS